xdebug/vscode-php-debug/README.md

    `remote_autostart`, like cookies, query parameters or browser extensions.
 I recommend `remote_autostart` because it "just works".
-There are also a variety of other options, like the port (by default 9000), please see the [XDebug documentation on remote debugging][rstart] for more information.
+There are also a variety of other options, like the port (by default 9000), please see the [XDebug documentation on remote debugging][x.rstart] for more information.

 4. If you are doing web development, don't forget to restart your webserver to reload the settings.